dougwithseismic/llm-crawler/docs/examples/README.md

 });
 ```

-These examples demonstrate common use cases and patterns for using the LLM Crawler.
+These examples demonstrate common use cases and patterns for using the GTM Crawler.
 For more specific examples or custom implementations, please refer to the API documentation or open an issue on GitHub.